trilitech/tezos-developer-docs/docs/unity/managing-contracts.md

 Then during SDK initialization, the SDK saves the address to the [`TokenContract.Address`](./reference/TokenContract) property.

-To retrieve the address of contracts that you haven't deployed through the project, you can use the [`API.GetOriginatedContractsForOwner()`](./reference/API#getoriginatedcontractsforowner) method or use another way of getting the contract address.
+To retrieve the address of contracts that you haven't deployed through the project, you can use the [`API.GetOriginatedContractsForOwner()`](./reference/API#getoriginatedcontractsforowner) method.

 ## Calling contracts